metin/ProAngularJS-Repo/README.md

 062-isolated-scopes-evaluating-expr-scope-var: Illustrates how to perform a binding with a function defined in the controller, that also receives data defined in the isolated scope.

+063-directive-transclusion: Illustrates how to use transclusion with a directive.
+In the example, it is created a directive that wraps content in a bootstrap panel.